 Class Sections and Exam Only Sections

-Students enrolled in exam only sections won’t have access to AP Classroom resources because these resources are assigned by teachers to their specific class sections.
+Students enrolled in exam only sections won’t have access to AP Classroom resources that need to be assigned by teachers because assignments go only to the students in a teacher’s specific class sections.
 However, if a student is enrolled in both an exam only section and a teacher-led class section, the student will have access to resources assigned by the teacher for the class section.
 See below for additional considerations about class sections for students taking AP through virtual schools.

 Students Taking AP in Virtual Schools